-How To Remove Excessive Fragrance Perfume Odors From Washable Clothes And Linens
+Remove Perfume From Washable Clothes

-As you know, some scents are much more difficult to remove from laundry than others.
+Some scents are much more difficult to remove from laundry than others.

-This method may not remove all of they odor on the first try; but it is the most economical and reliable way to attack scents.
-Remember, this is for washable fabrics only.
+This method may not remove all of the odor on the first try, but it is the most economical and reliable way to attack unwanted scents.
+Keep in mind that this is for washable fabrics only.

-How To Remove Fragrance Perfume Odors From Dry Clean Only Clothes
+Remove Perfume From Dry Clean Clothes